 -

-What makes this trip different is the pace and variety.
-You’ll be moving across multiple modes (foot, horseback, vehicle, and occasionally by river), sometimes within the same day.
+What makes this crossing different is its pace and variety.
+You'll move between trail, saddle, vehicle, and river travel throughout the expedition, sometimes within the same day.
 The rhythm is fast, and the days are full.

 For many travelers, things settle in as the trip goes on.
 Others feel the accumulation.